Danny L Harle: 2013–2015: Broken Flowers and 1UL EPs

 "Broken Flowers" was rereleased as a single from an EP of the same name in late 2015, peaking at 43 on the Billboard Emerging Artists Charts and making it onto the 'A List' of BBC Radio 1's radio playlists in early 2016, recognition from the BBC marking a large step forward for the artist.

 On 6 May 2016, Harle released the single "Ashes of Love" via PC Music, featuring guest vocals from Caroline Polachek, who was at the time half of the American indie pop duo Chairlift.
 Harle would follow this single up with "Super Natural." featuring prominent guest vocals from Canadian pop star Carly Rae Jepsen.
-An official music video starring Harle and Jepsen, directed by music video duo Bradley&Pablo (who had also previously directed music videos for PC Music's Hannah Diamond as well as label affiliates QT and Charli XCX), was released one week later on 19 August 2016.
+An official music video starring Harle and Jepsen, directed by music video duo Bradley & Pablo (who had also previously directed music videos for PC Music's Hannah Diamond as well as label affiliates QT and Charli XCX), was released one week later on 19 August 2016.

 After the EP, Harle continued to work with other artists and teamed up with rising Australian rapper and singer Tkay Maidza for their collaborative single "Bom Bom", which became an instant internet sensation.
 "Blue Angel", a single featuring vocals from bedroom singer, songwriter and record producer Clairo, was released in February 2018.
 The two also worked together on the track "B.O.M.D." on Clairo's Diary 001 EP the same year.

-2019–present: Pang, Harlecore and Mad Decent
+2019–present: Pang, Harlecore, and Desire, I Want to Turn Into You

 While he continued producing, songwriting, and remixing for many other artists (including Nile Rodgers & Chic, Betta Lemme, and Tommy Cash), Harle did not put out another single until September 2019 when his collaborative single "Part of Me" with PC Music labelmate Hannah Diamond was released accompanied by a lyric video.

 Harle also executive produced Caroline Polachek's 2019 album Pang alongside Polachek, co-producing and co-writing several of the album's tracks.
+Harle returned for Polachek's 2023 album Desire, I Want to Turn Into You, co-producing and co-writing almost all of the album's tracks.
+Harle received a Grammy nomination for Best Engineered Album, Non-Classical for his work on Desire.

 Harle has also become known for his rave-influenced "Harlecore" sound in his original music.
 In 2021, Harle announced his debut full-length solo album Harlecore for release on February 26 of that same year through Mad Decent, alongside the singles "Boing Beat", "On a Mountain", "Interlocked" and "Ocean's Theme".
 The album features Harle taking on the personas of four different DJs, each with their own distinct rave-inspired sound.

+Harle co-produced Dua Lipa's "Houdini" with Tame Impala, released in November 2023.
+The track is the lead single for Lipa's third album, Radical Optimism, with Harle's production receiving praise for its "drive and loony spark".